gjtorikian/biscotto/README.md

 ## Generate

 After the installation, you will have a `biscotto` binary that can be used to generate the documentation recursively for all CoffeeScript files within a directory.
+Note: The `coffee-script` module must be installed globally.

 To view a list of commands, type